MeanyLodge/History/Energy.md

 A new gas stove and water heater <sup>[ma53][]</sup>

+#### 1960

+Three different second-hand light plants have been used at Meany for lights since 1939.
+All of them ran!
+Meany has never been without lights.
+- The Meany Lane is now lighted at night.
+Lights at top and bottom are produced by second-hand generators and voltage regulators attached to the rope; those in the center by a gasoline-electric generator known as the "turbo-encabulator."
+All equipment was bought at junk prices.
+No failures yet! <sup>[hh][]</sup>

 #### 1962

 Good use was made of the large numbers turning out for work parties by completely overhauling the light plant. <sup>[ma62][]</sup>